cloudflare/cloudflare-docs/content/support/DNS/Advanced topics/Adding vendor-specific DNS records to Cloudflare.md

 2. Click the appropriate Cloudflare account for the domain where you will add records.
 3. Ensure the proper domain is selected.
 4. Click the **DNS** app.
-5. Ensure that all four (4) A records and the www CNAME from Squarespace are mark _Proxied_ (as shown below).
+5. Ensure that all four (4) A records and the `www` CNAME from Squarespace are mark _Proxied_.
-6. Ensure that the 'verify.squarespace.com' CNAME record is marked _DNS Only_ (as shown below).
+6. Ensure that the `verify.squarespace.com` CNAME record is marked _DNS Only_.

-![screenshot of the cloudflarecontent.com DNS records from Squarespace ](/support/static/dns_ui_update_squarespace_records.png)

 {{<Aside type="warning">}}
 Squarespace's console may indicate issues (as pictured below in red